pitrov/docs.erisindustries.com/tutorials/servicesmaking.md

 This time, instead of ticking 5 times, idi ticked 2 times!
 (This is why environment variables are so useful in dockerland.)

-Now let's use that PORT variable.
-But if you're tired of editing files and love command lines, you're in luck!
-Cause we're about to start idi, but this time using a flag when we do it to set the environment variables!
+If you're tired of editing files and love command lines, you're in luck!
+Cause we're about to start idi, but this time using a flag when we do it to set the environment variables.

 ```bash
 eris services rm idi